John Gibson (RAF officer)

-John Albert Axel Gibson, DSO, DFC (24 August 1916 – 1 July 2000) was a Royal Air Force (RAF) officer and a flying ace of the Second World War.
-He was credited with the destruction of 12 enemy aircraft.
+John Albert Axel Gibson, DSO, DFC (24 August 1916 – 1 July 2000) was a British Royal Air Force (RAF) officer and a flying ace of the Second World War.
+He was credited with the destruction of at least 13 enemy aircraft.

-Born in Brighton, the United Kingdom, Gibson moved to New Zealand with his mother after his parents divorced.
+Born in Brighton, Gibson moved to New Zealand in 1920 with his mother after his parents divorced.
 In 1938, he went to England having been accepted for service with the RAF.
 He flew with No. 501 (County of Gloucester) Squadron during the Battle of France and the subsequent Battle of Britain.
 Awarded the Distinguished Flying Cross in late August 1940, he spent much of 1941 as an instructor before briefly serving with No. 457 Squadron.
 In mid-1942, he was loaned to the Royal New Zealand Air Force (RNZAF) and served with its No. 15 Squadron, including a period as its commander, during the Solomon Islands campaign in the Pacific.
 He was later awarded the Distinguished Service Order for his service with the squadron.
 He returned to Europe in 1945, serving with No. 80 Squadron.
 After the war, he transferred to the RNZAF but then rejoined the RAF.
 He retired from the military in late 1954.
 In his later years, he was involved in civil aviation in South Africa and Rhodesia, and also flew during the Biafran War and the Rhodesian Bush War.
 He retired to England, where he died aged 83.

 Early life

 John Gibson was born Axel John Albert von Wichmann in Brighton, in the United Kingdom, on 24 August 1916, the only child of Violet Lilian née Wells and Axel Charles von Wichmann.
 Gibson's parents divorced and he went to New Zealand with his mother and her family in 1920.
 His mother married James Gibson while his father, still in England, later anglicised his family name to Wickman and started the Coventry machine tool manufacturer A.C.
 Wickman, of Brighton and Hove.
-Gibson was educated at various schools in Auckland, including Auckland Grammar School, before going on to attend New Plymouth Boy's High School.
+Gibson was educated at various schools in Auckland, including Auckland Grammar School, before going on to attend New Plymouth Boys' High School.
 A good sportsman, he was the school champion in rifle shooting.

 Royal Air Force

 In 1937, Gibson applied to the Royal Air Force (RAF) for a short-service commission.
 When he was provisionally accepted, he went to the United Kingdom, departing New Zealand on 7 April 1938 aboard the RMS Rangitata.
 Just before he left the country, he changed his name by deed poll to John Albert Axel Gibson.
-He commenced an elementary flying course at Brough Aerodrome, learning to fly on Blackburn B-2.
+He commenced an elementary flying course at Brough Aerodrome, learning to fly on Blackburn B-2 trainer aircraft.
 Passing the course, he was commissioned as an acting pilot officer on probation on 9 July and went to Uxbridge for formal induction into the RAF.

-Gibson went onto No. 3 Flight Training School in South Cerney, flying Hawker Harts and Audaxes, gaining his wings in November.
+Gibson proceeded onto No. 3 Flight Training School at South Cerney, flying Hawker Harts and Audaxes trainers and gaining his wings in November.
 His commission confirmed on 16 August 1939, he became an army cooperation pilot, flying from Farnborough.